filipebsouza/challenge-weather-forecast-app/README.md

 - The components are divided into Frontend app, Backend Location Web API, and Backend Weather Web API.
 - The components are running in Docker containers.
 - Integration tests were made for validating communication between third-party services.
+- **Observer pattern** was used for communication between Angular services and components.

 ## Benefits: